(Fine Games Logo) ( Fine Games, the BEST in New & Used Strategy Gaming )

 Here are our recommendations for how to prepare and ship your games to us.

 Alternatively, when counters are already neatly stored in counter trays, you can very easily seal the counter tray itself with a few, inch-long pieces of 3M Magic tape, 1 or 2 pieces per side.
 This can be reinforced with rubber bands if necessary.
-DO NOT use strapping, masking or Scotch tape.
-DO NOT use excessive amounts of tape.
-Please.

 • Select an appropriate sized box for shipment.
 Boxes can be purchased at third-party mailing stores.
 They can also be scrounged for free at most retail grocery and hard goods stores.
 Just find one the right size and intact.

-• Fill all vacant spaces in the box with wadded newspaper or, better yet, Styrofoam popcorn.
+• Fill all vacant spaces in the box with tightly wadded newspaper or, better yet, Styrofoam popcorn.
 This is very important to prevent damage.

 • Lastly, make sure to seal the bottom seams of the shipping box's seams.
 This prevents the escape of any stray counters that otherwise get loose.